keboola/developers-docs/extend/component/tutorial/input-mapping.md

 operates on data in project [Storage](https://help.keboola.com/storage/), it always receives a copy of the selected data.

-Input mapping is therefore used when your application needs to read data from the customer project -- these are typically *writers* and *applications*.
+Input mapping is therefore used when your component needs to read data from the customer project -- these are typically *writers* and *applications*.
 Implementing the input mapping requires three steps:

 - adding input mapping to the component UI